 (i) Computer operations;

-(7) Social and behavioral sciences that are necessary to understand the effect of a client's religious, spiritual, cultural, and growth and developmental experiences on the client's health, the client's attitude toward health maintenance, and to effectively communicate with the client;
+(7) Humanities, and social and behavioral sciences that are necessary to understand the effect of a patient's religious, spiritual, cultural, gender identity, sexuality, and growth and developmental experiences on the patient's health, the patient's attitude toward health maintenance, and to effectively communicate with the patient;

-(c) Provide a nursing student with the opportunity to practice technical skills including skills pertaining to intravenous therapy;
+(b) Provide the student with the opportunity to achieve technical skills including skills related to intravenous therapy ;

 Promulgated Under: 119.03